Long Term Effects of Narcotics Abuse

 Tolerance to the Effects of Narcotics

-Tolerance to narcotics abuse builds up over time, which means you need to take higher and higher doses to experience the same effects you previously felt with lower doses.
-Narcotics tolerance is dangerous because the more narcotics you use, the higher your risk of overdosing.
+Tolerance to narcotics abuse builds up over time, which means you need to take stronger doses to experience the same high you previously felt with lower doses.
+Narcotics tolerance is dangerous because the more narcotics you use, the greater your risk of overdosing.
 A narcotics overdose occurs when you’ve used a toxic amount of the drug and the body cannot properly process it, resulting in life-threatening consequences.
 Signs of a narcotics overdose include:1

 • Clammy skin